Published 08:40 IST, May 31st 2020

 Advertisement

-But re’s a dark side.
+But there’s a dark side.

-But it’s difficult for SK Telecom’s clients to use information without clear legal guidelines for handling health data on private networks.
+But it’s difficult for SK Telecom’s clients to use the information without clear legal guidelines for handling health data on private networks.

 KT, SK Telecom’s telecommunications rival, is focused on business customers, providing artificial intelligence devices such as speakers and service robots to hotels, offices and new apartments.